last update 12 Dec 2013

 In the Opposing pistons engine they had so much excess POWER that they cooled the exhaust till they eliminated heat signature . so no one can send an IR tracking missile up its exhaust pips. watch this film in one of its episodes Professor Major says so.

-4-Have a higher power to weight ratio. both engine types mathematically speaking have done that , but in real life only opposing pistons is working perfectly , while circular engine up till now , no one is able to have a satisfactory working prototype.
+4-Have a higher power to weight ratio. both engine types mathematically speaking have done that , in real life Achates opposing pistons is working perfectly, and Hekal claims to have done also.

 5-Theoretically speaking they can produce from 4 to 9 to 10 times more power with the same amount of fuel to burn compared to regular engine.

-6-Each very high RPMs .
-Theoretical in C.E engines since the deflagration speed limits the maximum RPM to 3k . while real in Opposing piston engines , since the pistons have to travel half the stroke length to produce the same amount of torque , thus producing more RPM with off the shelf products. also the pistons needed are smaller .
+6-Each has a very high RPM in theory, since deflagration speed limits the maximum RPM to in C.E engines since to 3k , while real in Opposing piston engines , since the pistons have to travel half the stroke length to produce the same amount of torque , thus producing more RPM with off the shelf products. also the pistons needed are smaller .

 7-Simplicity to manufacture and Maintain, both.
-For OPE , one does not have to do with the camshaft and puppet valves and manifolds etc etc while its gets complicated for a four stroke OPE (see the cleaves engine). as for the C.E it only has three moving parts.
+For OPE , one does not have to do with the cam shaft and puppet valves and manifolds etc while its gets complicated for a four-stroke OPE (see the cleaves engine). as for the C.E it only has three moving parts.

 8-low if no Vibration, symmetry in design so auto balanced . both the Opposing pistons and the Circular.